mohitjain/mohitjain/_posts/2013-07-10-better-way-to-parse-user-info-from-omniauth-hash.markdown

 categories: omniauth facebook ruby ruby-on-rails
 ---

-Lets assume we have to parse this hash.
-There can be case we are not getting the keys as a response.
+Let's assume we have to parse this hash.
+There can be the case we are not getting the keys as a response.
 So this post is about handling those cases.

 {% highlight ruby %}